Book Your Stay

 Frequently Asked Questions

-Can I still enjoy Coronado Beach without going into the water?
+Can I still enjoy the beach without going into the water?

 Has the water on Coronado Beach closed in the past?